-The other day I was working on adding some of the Redhat servers in to production for monitoring.
-I also got the SNMP community string from the team who is managing the monitoring tools as well.
+The other day I was working on adding some of the Redhat servers into production for monitoring.
+I also got the SNMP community string from the team that is managing the monitoring tools as well.

-I was so confident that I even informed them that I would configure the SNMP on the server in another 5 mins :).
+I was very confident that I even informed them that I would configure the SNMP on the server in another 5 mins :).

 Do you know what happened when I logged into the server and went to edit the SNMP config file?

 It turns out that “snmpd.conf” file doesn’t exist; oh man…